tapirbug/anki-template-hanyu/README.md

 * `Deutsch`,
 * `汉字` (chinese characters to learn, also used for text-to-speech),
 * `Pīnyīn`.

+`index.html` is not necessary for use with Anki, just for previewing in your browser.

 That's it, you are good to go and can start adding notes!